adihrustic/Mullvad-WireGuard-Wrapper/README.md

 mullvad update servers
 ```

 This will download the config file from Mullvad's website and run it.
-You will be prompted to enter your account number.
+You will be prompted to enter your account number

 ## Usage
 ### Connecting to a server